 "Accessible" means primary care services are available within 30 miles of the residence of the child.
 Health insurance is also considered accessible if residents in the immediate geographic area customarily travel farther than 30 miles for primary care services or primary care services are only available to the children by public transportation.

-The cost is considered reasonable if the contributing cost to the parent who will be ordered to carry coverage does not exceed 5% of the person’s annual gross income.
-If the cost does exceed 5%, the Court may still order a parent or both parents to buy coverage if one parent asks to carry the higher cost coverage, both parties agree that one or both should carry the higher cost coverage, or if the Court decides it is in the best interest of the children and will not cause undue financial hardship to the person.
+The cost is considered reasonable if the contributing cost to the parent who will be ordered to carry coverage does not exceed 5% of the parent’s annual gross income.
+If the cost does exceed 5%, the Court may still order one parent or both parents to buy coverage if a parent asks to carry the higher cost coverage, both parents agree that one or both should carry the higher cost coverage, or if the Court decides it is in the best interest of the children and will not cause undue financial hardship to the parent.

 If there is no private health insurance the Court will require the parent paying child support to pay an additional amount, called “cash medical support”, in addition to child support.